-Last version: December 2023
+Last version: April 2025

 We study the macroeconomic impact of the new monetary policy framework of the Fed ("lower for longer") in an economy where running the economy hot for longer as the labor market recovers from a recession is especially beneficial to low-wage workers.